ThisisRDSharma/Siddu-/README.md

 Restricts who can access driver data like name, address, SSN, and license numbers Only allows access for specific purposes like law enforcement or court proceedings Imposes fines up to $5,000 per day for violations

+The data extraction process involves collecting inquiries from Chex Systems' DD account risk screening products.
+Using proprietary consumer search algorithms, the method precisely matches and filters data to create a representative sample for model development